yudinal/Pursuit-Core-iOS-Multiple-MVC-Lab/README.md

 ### Step 3:

 Create a detail view controller with a large image and all information about the animal on it.
 When you select a row in the tableView it should segue to the correct detail view.
 Don't forget to pass the object to the detail page in the segue.
+Don't forget to embed your TableViewController in a NavigationViewController.

 ### Step 4: